Skip to main content

 E-Cycle Washington is a free program that recycles TVs, computers, monitors, tablets, e-readers, laptops and portable DVD players.
 If your item is severely damaged, call first to see if it can be recycled.

-Amazon’s trade-in program accepts a variety of used Kindle e-readers, cell phones, gaming devices, tablets, speakers, home security devices, etc. Check out the site to see if your items qualify and Amazon will provide you with a free shipping label to send it back.
-If the trade-in item is accepted you will get an Amazon gift card equal to the appraised value of your item and up to 25 percent off a new qualifying Amazon device.
+Amazon’s trade-in program accepts a variety of used Kindle e-readers, cell phones, gaming devices, tablets, speakers, home security devices and more.
+Check out the site to see if your items qualify and Amazon will provide you with a free shipping label to send it back.
+If the trade-in item is accepted you will get an Amazon gift card equal to the appraised value of your item and up to 20 percent off a new qualifying Amazon device.
 If your item doesn’t qualify for resale, it is sent to an Amazon-approved recycler.

 Staples products

-Staples also offers free recycling for electronics, plus lots of other random items such as coffee brewers, iPods, MP3 players and much more.
-You can recycle as many as seven items per household per day.
+Staples also offers free recycling for electronics, plus lots of other random items such as coffee brewers, earbuds, smartwatches and much more.
+You can earn reward points by recycling, and take advantage of in-store deals when you recycle specific items (see the website for details).

 Small appliances